marcmajcher/stemprov-11ty/src/about/cv.md

 ComSciCon Houston, Rice University, February, 29.

 ### Panel Discussant
+2024		Storytelling and Community, Gulf of Mexico Conference, Tampa, FL.
 2023		SciPEP 2023: New Insights for Communicating Basic Science, Virtual 2021		Why do scientists engage the public in basic science?.
 SciPEP Communicating the Future: Engaging the Public in Basic Science,